 The custodian has appointed State Street Bank & Trust Company, with its registered office at One Congress Street, Suite 1, Boston, Massachusetts 02114-2016, USA, as its global custodian ("Global custodian") to hold foreign assets in custody.
 The Global custodian in turn has delegated the custodial duties to various sub-custodians domiciled in the countries listed below so that the foreign assets may be held in custody in the respective countries.

-In the countries below, the Global custodian has delegated the custody of the assets to the sub-custodians listed:
+The Global custodian has delegated custody of the assets in the following countries to the specified sub-custodians.